azarboon/ai-powered-cdk-best-practices/README.md

 # AI-Powered Serverless Boilerplate with AWS CDK and TypeScript Following Best Practices

 This project demonstrates best practices for building serverless applications using AWS CDK (TypeScript) and AI-powered development tools.
-Its sample business logic is intentionally simple: monitor the `README` file in the `azarboon/dummy` GitHub repository for new commits, parse and filter its content, and notify the user of git differences.
-The simplicity makes it easy to replace the business logic with other use cases, and use its AI contexts, security checks, or code quality tests for your own app.
+The sample business logic—monitoring changed files in the `azarboon/dummy` GitHub repository for new commits, parsing and filtering their content, and notifying the user of git differences—is intentionally simple.
+This simplicity makes it easy to replace the business logic with other use cases while reusing the AI contexts, security checks, and code quality tests.

+The focus is on application- and project-level settings, such as automated code quality checks and AI tool integration, rather than on optimizing business logic, which is an ongoing process.
+The goal is to establish reusable best practices for TypeScript projects and AWS CDK that apply across different projects, regardless of their specific logic.

-The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, though it can be adapted for other coding agents or MCP implementations.
-Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following the best practices.
-While these contexts and configurations are not perfect and continue to be optimized, they can be applied to other projects.
+The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, but it can be adapted for other coding agents or MCP implementations.
+Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following best practices.
+While these contexts and configurations are not perfect and continue to evolve, they are designed for reuse in other projects.

+@azarboon: test by creating and changing a new file, than just README.

 ## Warning